-Does fitting 7 to 10 servings of fruits or vegetables into your daily diet seem like a stretch?
+Does fitting a variety of colourful fruits and vegetables into your diet seem like a chore?
 Here are 10 tips for getting enough colour in your diet.

 - Escape your usual grocery routine and visit a local farmer's market instead.
-Seeing the colours spread out in front of you may inspire creativity and daring choices.
+Seeing the colours spread out in front of you may inspire creativity and daring.
 You may even discover a fruit or vegetable you've never seen before.

 - Plan meals with the colour code in mind, and try fitting in at least one item from each category.